 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are looking for ways to help offset these future higher education costs.

 These rising costs are hitting closer to home in California as well.
 California's higher education costs rose by 68.5% in just the last 10 years, ranking as the 7th highest state.

-The table below shows the average one-year costs in 2020 for different types of CA colleges and universities.
+The table below shows the average one-year costs in 2020 for different types of California colleges and universities.